Happy Birthday Christine McVie: Fleetwood Mac Live At The Forum 1982

 While the band didn’t replicate the commercial success of Rumours on its follow up, the more experimental 1979 double LP Tusk, Fleetwood Mac returned to the charts in a big way with Mirage in 1982.
 The legendary rock band would wrap up the Mirage Tour with two concerts at the famed Forum in Los Angeles on October 21 and 22.
 Fleetwood Mac treated the L.A. audience to a litany of their hits including “The Chain,” “Gypsy,” “Rhiannon” and “Go Your Own Way” with the show eventually being released as a VHS compilation video.
 The subsequent film also included Christine’s “You Make Loving Fun” and frequent concert closer, “Songbird.”

-To celebrate Christine McVie’s birthday, watch Fleetwood Mac from The Forum in 1982 below via Neil Carroll for this edition of Sunday Cinema:
+To celebrate Christine McVie’s birthday, watch Fleetwood Mac from The Forum in 1982 below via Neil Carroll:

 The Chain, Gypsy, Love in Store, Not That Funny, You Make Loving Fun, I’m So Afraid, Blue Letter, Rhiannon, Tusk, Eyes of the World, Go Your Own Way, Sisters of the Moon, Songbird